Wapi-Firma/documentation/API/solicitar.md

 ## Attributes
 - ### Document Settings - Object
-  - **campaign_id (number, optional)**  -The ID of the campaign (template) associated with the document.
+  - **campaign_id (integer, optional)**  -The ID of the campaign (template) associated with the document.
 To use this field, you must first [create a signing template]({% link crear-plantilla.md %}) (plantilla) in the app.
 Then, contact the Wapi team to request the campaign ID linked to that template.
   - **document (string, required)**  - The public URL or B64 of the document to be signed.
   - **firma_en_todas_las_hojas (boolean, optional)**  - If `true`, the signature will be applied to all pages of the document.
 Default is `False`.
   - **document_name (string, optional)**  - The name of the document.
 Default is `Wapi firma document`.